-I am broadly interested in how the brain encodes and processes information, a question that I approach using data analysis, computer simulations, and mathematical modeling.
-My recent work focuses on how the geometrical properties of neural representations can provide a computational substrate for cognitive processes such as memory and abstraction (see, e.g., my work on social memory in the hippocampus and emotional states in the amygdala).
+My recent work focuses on how the geometry of neural representations provides a computational substrate for cognitive processes such as memory and abstraction (see, e.g., my work on social memory in the hippocampus and emotional states in the amygdala) and how single-neuron properties influence population coding and vice versa (see my work on the neural code along the cortical hierarchy).

 Before that, I mainly worked on continuous attractor networks and statistical inference models applied to neural data, specifically to investigate how memorized cognitive maps are retrieved from sensory cues and how similar environments are pattern-separated in the hippocampus.